mkloubert/Messages.NET/README.md

 sender.CreateContact("Marcel", "Kloubert");
 ```

+Keep in mind, that it does not make sense to define other things as proprties in interface based contracts, because the `MessageDistributor` will create dynamic proxy classes by default.

+If you want to define other things like methods, e.g., you have to define a non-abstract/-static class as contract or define an own proxy class.

 ### New contact (the attribute way)

 Instead of calling `Subscribe` method in an `MessageHandlerBase` object, you can use the `ReceiveMessageAttribute` to do this.